Assault and Battery Lawyer in the Seattle

 If you are facing an assault charge, don’t hesitate to contact a criminal defense attorney right away.
 Seattle criminal defense attorney Kevin Trombold and his team will quickly begin to investigate assault and battery cases.
 At Kevin Trombold’s law firm, his team of lawyers is knowledgeable about the laws for battery and assault, and is ready to defend your rights in court.
 Kevin Trombold has over 20 years of experience, and over that time has built an excellent reputation among judges, peers, and prosecutors in the Seattle area.
 Some of the practice areas at The Law Offices of Kevin Trombold include assault and battery, theft, fraud, DUI, domestic violence, sex offenses, drug charges, and juvenile crimes.

-If you or a loved one is charged with assault and battery in the Seattle area, please contact us today by phone at 206-249-9656 or email us by filling out the form on this site.
-Our attorneys help each client learn how assault charges work and offer legal advice during an initial free consultation.
-Our office location is 720 3rd Avenue Suite #2015 in Seattle, WA.
+If you or a loved one is charged with assault and battery in the Seattle area, please contact us by phone at 206-249-9656 to request a free consultation.